InRule/DMNModeler/doc/DMNModels.md

 # Where does decision modeling fit in the authoring process?
-Modeling decisions is appropriate for all types of initiatives.
+Decision modeling is appropriate for all types of initiatives.
 Perhaps you want to model existing decisions to help stakeholders understand your current inventory, or maybe you want to bootstrap a new team for a new initiative.
-Once you have made the choice to model, there two patterns we believe you should consider:
+Once you have made the choice to model, there two patterns we believe you should consider.

 ### Model-only Lifecycle
 DMN Modeler is implemented as an irAuthor® extension.
 As an extension, all models you recreate are stored within a rule application and participate with the irCatalog lifecycle.
 This means you can save your models to irCatalog® and revise them.
 That said, it is possible to save your models to irCatalog and have no other implementation in the rule application.
 This is what we call a "model-only" lifecycle.
 With this approach, you can create one or more models that represent many other rule applications.
 This is an ideal pattern for decision inventories.